-Desktop appraisal reports are certified reports based on information provided by the client.
+Desktop appraisal reports, aka online equipment appraisals, are certified reports based on information provided by the client for an online equipment appraisal.
 This information includes the make, model number, year, serial number, condition, estimated remaining useful life, and optional photo for each piece of machinery or equipment.

 These reports are ideal when assets are not centrally located, saving both time and travel costs.
 Once the team at Capital Machinery and Equipment Appraisals receives the information, our Certified Machinery & Equipment Appraisers (CMEAs) will generate a report based on the appropriate value warranted for the situation and that value, whether it is a fair market value or a forced liquidation value, will hold up to the highest scrutiny.